sdc-china/IDA-doc/_posts/2018-06-07-analyzer-toolkit-references-report.md

 ## References

    This part shows the references of current process application, the item above the arrow is the name of current process application/toolkit, the items in the direction indicated by the arrow are the rependencies of current process application, you can see the toolkit version after the toolkit name.
+The items can be clicked to filter the References table.

    ![][analyzer_toolkit_references_report_references]

+   Unused toolkits are in grey color and can not be clicked.

+   ![][analyzer_toolkit_references_report_references_unused]

 ## References Table